Focal points of my work

 Karrin Hanshew, Terror and Democracy in West Germany

 I teach readings courses on modern European and German history; I have on occasion taught our department's "introduction to graduate study in history" course, which for me involves an attempt to historicize the discipline and some of its major philosophical questions over roughly two centuries.
 I have also taught a course on writing the history of everyday life for graduate students.

-In spring 2017, I will teach a new course, "Spiritual Medicine in European History, ca. 1600-present."
-The course looks at histories that relate health and illness to ideas about the sacred and the supernatural, good and evil, morality and suffering, sin and guilt.
-By reading works that span several centuries, we will historicize some of the meanings of health and sickness over time and their evolving relationship to religion and ideas of mind, soul, and spirit.
-We will think about the historical phenomenology of illness and health — that is, the changing way people experience these states.
-We’ll also examine approaches (from readings in literature, psychology, folklore, religious studies, anthropology, philosophy, sociology) that can be applied to histories of experience widely.
+In spring 2017, I taught a new course, "Spiritual Medicine in European History, ca. 1600-present."
+My students and I read histories that related health and illness to ideas about the sacred and the supernatural, good and evil, morality and suffering, sin and guilt.
+By reading works that span several centuries, we were able to begin historicizing some of the meanings of health and sickness over time and their evolving relationship to religion and ideas of mind, soul, and spirit.
+We also talked about the historical phenomenology of illness and health — that is, the changing way people experienced these states.
+The course was heavily interdisciplinary, examining approaches from literature, psychology, folklore, religious studies, anthropology, philosophy, and sociology.

-At UT-Knoxville, I teach large surveys, upper-division courses in modern German history, and my capstone seminar, "The Supernatural: A Global History."
-In fall 2016, I taught a new honors course on the social and cultural history of medicine in the Third Reich.
-I am planning to expand this course into a study-abroad trip.
+At UT-Knoxville, I teach large surveys; upper-division courses in modern German history; my capstone seminar, "The Supernatural: A Global History"; and an upper-level course on medicine in the Third Reich.

 I was born in High Point, North Carolina and grew up there and nearby.
 I have been a member of the history faculty at the University of Tennessee at Knoxville since 2010.
 Before coming to UT-Knoxville, I taught at Furman University in Greenville, South Carolina and at the University of Virginia.